 In 1244 the great Zen master Dōgen (1200–53), founder of the Sōtō sect of Zen Buddhism, established Eihei-ji, the 'Temple of Eternal Peace', in a forest outside Fukui.
 Today it's one of Sōtō's two head temples, a palpably spiritual place amid mountains, mosses and ancient cedars.
-That said, day trippers visiting the complex of over 70 buildings might not find the constant throng of visitors and activities as peaceful as they might desire.
+That said, day trippers visiting the complex of more than 70 buildings might not find the constant buzz of visitors and activities as peaceful as they might desire.

-Aspirants affiliated with a Sōtō Zen organisation can attend Eihei-ji's four-day, three-night sanzen experience program, which follows the monks' training schedule.
+Aspirants can participate in Eihei-ji's one-night stay or three-night sanzen-experience program, which follow the monks' training schedule.

 The compound is often closed for periods varying from a week to 10 days for religious observance.
-Sanrō temple stays cost ¥8000 per night and must be booked a month in advance.
+Sanrō-temple stays cost from ¥9000 for a one-night stay to ¥20,000 for the full sanzen experience, and must be booked several months in advance.